Staying productive while working remotely can be difficult: here're some useful tips to live your digital nomad life.

 And so on.
 In my opinion, these are only “seductions of productivity”.

-Working for a time tracking company means to live and breath productivity 24/7, aiming to help people improving their time management in order to achieve a better work-life balance.
+Working for a time tracking company means living and breathing productivity 24/7, aiming to help people improve their time management in order to achieve a better work-life balance.
 Unfortunately, posts like the ones mentioned before are dangerously reductive because they present productivity as something that can be easily achieved by reading a 250 words blog post.

 So, the question is.
-What make us productive?
-It’s quite simple: you have to give up bad habits and hone your skills to concentre and plan for the long-term success.
+What makes us productive?
+It’s quite simple: you have to give up bad habits and hone your skills to concentre and plan for long-term success.
 There are only 2 simple ways to become more productive and, more importantly, to keep the ball rolling.

 It can be a piece of paper, a spreadsheet or a checklist in Wunderlist.
 The support does not matter if they’re handy and convenient to use regularly.